• Skip to primary navigation

 • Serve the sauce mixture over the grits.

-• Top the dish with additional shredded cheese, additional Cajun seasoning, and chopped green onions.
+• Top the dish with additional shredded cheese, additional Cajun seasoning, chopped green onions and or sautéed peppers.

 Nutrition